IAmJonoBo/Stack-Composer/docs/src/architecture/plugin-sdk/README.md

 # Plugin SDK (Legacy)

-**TODO:** This is a placeholder for legacy plugin SDK documentation.
-Please update links to use the canonical `plugin-sdk/README.md` as appropriate.
+> This file is deprecated.
+Please use the canonical [README.md](./README.md) in this directory for all Plugin SDK documentation.

-> _This file was auto-generated to resolve a dead link.
-Please update with real content or redirect as needed._
+This file was auto-generated to resolve a dead link.
+If you arrived here, update your links to point to `plugin-sdk/README.md` (uppercase) for the latest documentation.